 The verdict this week related to the death of Jordan Neely on a New York City subway train underscores the urgent need for change in how we respond to the unmet mental health and housing crises.
 When the immediate response to a mental health crisis is excessive force by a member of the public, resulting in death, it is clear that our system is broken.

-Data shows that Black, Indigenous and People of Color are disproportionately represented among people experiencing homelessness due to unfairness in housing and employment, as well as higher rates of incarceration.
+Data show that Black, Indigenous and People of Color are disproportionately represented among people experiencing homelessness due to unfairness in housing and employment, as well as higher rates of incarceration.
 Furthermore, these groups are less likely to receive mental health services compared to those identifying as white, a disparity that is even more pronounced among the homeless population.
-Addressing these inequities is crucial to supporting our most vulnerable populations.
+Ensuring that housing is affordable for everyone and that services are available fairly, is crucial to supporting our most vulnerable populations.

-Our elected leaders must invest in lasting solutions that protect the rights and well-being of all human beings.
+Our elected leaders must invest in data-driven, fiscally responsible solutions that protect the rights and well-being of all human beings.
 States like Nevada and Michigan have made historic investments of $32 million and $26 million respectively with bi-partisan support in services to address housing and mental health needs.

 We call on Governor Hochul and Mayor Adams to take action on their commitments to invest in affordable housing, breaking the cycle of violence in the name of public safety.
 With this they can take decisive steps to honor Jordan Neely and achieve justice for him and public safety for all people.